ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

    `ceedling` launcher is running.
 In the typical case this is the default gem installation.

-_Note:_ Configuration entry (2) does not make sense in some scenarios.
+_NOTE:_ Configuration entry (2) does not make sense in some scenarios.
 When running `ceedling new`, `ceedling examples`, or `ceedling example` there is no project file to read.
 Similarly, `ceedling upgrade` does not load a project file; it merely works with the directory structure and